 - 1. Verify that a distiller program (for example, Adobe Acrobat Distiller 6.0) is configured from the oscilloscope task bar. - 2.
-From the Report Generator menu in the RT-Eye application, select the Print button
+From the Report Generator menu in the RT-Eye application,

 3. Select the Distiller from the Printer Name selection menu.